jareie/Connect4T/README.md

 # Tsetlin Machine - Connect 4

 Code used for school project for correctly identifying a winning board in connect 4 with the Tsetlin Machine.
-Bsed on the Tsetlin Machine implementation from https://github.com/cair/pyTsetlinMachine.
+Based on the Tsetlin Machine by Ole-Christoffer Granmo, implementation from https://github.com/cair/pyTsetlinMachine.

 # License